 |High score (high confidence)||A score that exceeds the Confidence Threshold indicates high confidence (low risk).
 This means the Cloud Authentication Service has high confidence that the user is indeed who he says he is.|

-Use the Identity Confidence Dashboard to view information that can help you identify anomalous authentication activity in your company.
+Use the Risk AI Dashboard to view information that can help you identify anomalous authentication activity in your company.
 In most cases, anomalous behavior does not indicate a cyberattack or require you to take action.
 The dashboard provides your company with the necessary tools to analyze user behavior and make decisions that keep your company safe.
 The dashboard reports the following information.

 Multifactor Authentication Attempts